DarwinNE/FidoCadJ/README.md

 - [ ] Comments have been added at the relevant places and are up-to date.

 For the PC app:
-- [ ] A jar file has been generated and automatic tests have been run.
+- [ ] A JAR file has been generated and automated tests have been run.
-- [ ] I ran Checkstyle with the `rules.xml` and no issues are reported.
+- [ ] I ran Checkstyle with `rules.xml` and no issues are reported.
 - [ ] PMD analysis has been run on the code.